Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Conclusion and Discussion

-{As pointed out in Remark \ref{rem:id}, our method requires prior knowledge of at least one strong enough risk factor with coefficient $\beta_{01}$ to ensure that $\bgamma_0=\bbeta_0/\beta_{01}$ can be estimated well.
-In specific, by Theorem \ref{thm:local}, $|\beta_{01}|$ needs to be larger than $(s\log p/n)^{1/2}$ to guarantee the convergence of Algorithm \ref{alg:2}.
-Although data-driven feature screening methods \citep[e.g.]{tibshirani1996regression,fan2008sure} could be used to address the absence of such prior knowledge, they may not guarantee a correct solution without additional regularity and signal strength assumptions.
-We also note that some previous work use $\|\bbeta_0\|_2$ instead of $\beta_{01}$ to standardize $\bbeta_0$, i.e., taking $\bgamma_0=\bbeta_0/\|\bbeta_{0}\|_2$.
+By Remark \ref{rem:id}, our method requires prior knowledge of at least one strong enough risk factor with coefficient $\beta_{01}$ to ensure that $\bgamma_0=\bbeta_0/\beta_{01}$ can be well-estimated.
+Specifically, $|\beta_{01}|$ needs to be larger than $(s\log p/n)^{1/2}$ to guarantee the convergence of Algorithm \ref{alg:2}.
+Although data-driven feature screening methods \citeg{tibshirani1996regression,fan2008sure} could be used to address the absence of such prior knowledge, they may not guarantee a correct solution without additional regularity and signal strength assumptions.
+We also note that some previous work uses $\|\bbeta_0\|_2$ instead of $\beta_{01}$ to standardize $\bbeta_0$, i.e., taking $\bgamma_0=\bbeta_0/\|\bbeta_{0}\|_2$.
 This strategy can work without our assumption on $\beta_{01}$ but its corresponding constraint $\|\bgamma\|_2=1$ will make the optimization of SIM non-convex.
-Thus, one could modify our identifying condition on $\bgamma$ to get rid of the assumption on $\beta_{01}$ but needs to be more careful of the quality of SIM training. }
+Thus, we could modify our identifying condition on $\bgamma$ to remove the assumption on $\beta_{01}$ but we need to be more careful about the quality of SIM training. {More instance-dependent theoretical analysis could refine the convergence rate of SASH and relax some of our technical assumptions in certain cases.
+For example, we now assume in Assumption \ref{ass:fm} that the unknown link function $f_m$ and the probability density function of $\bgamma\trans\bX\supm_i$ are two or three times differentiable.
+When those functions have higher-order smoothness properties, the kernel approximation bias will become smaller and our other assumptions like the sparsity $s=O({N_m^{1/6}}/{\log (p \vee N_m)})$ could be potentially refined and relaxed.
+Also, the approximate sparsity (i.e., $\ell_r$-sparse for some $r\in(0,1)$) regime and the bounded design scenario can be studied to further extend or refine our convergence rate analyses.}